 - Resume Critiques: Professional staff provide objective feedback and helpful suggestions to assist students and alumni in composing a high-quality resume that highlight your marketable skill sets.

-- Mock Interviews: Perfect your interviewing skills for phone, panel and Skype interviews through mock interviews.
-Receive feedback on your poise, level of confidence and responses by staff, alumni or recruiters.
+- Mock Interviews: Perfect your interviewing skills for phone, panel, and virtual interviews through mock interviews.
+Receive feedback on your poise, level of confidence and responses.

-- Workshops: Throughout the semester, these sessions aid students in writing cover letters, resumes, preparing for an interview, and personal branding.
+- Workshops: Throughout the semester, these sessions aid students in writing cover letters, resumes, preparing for an interview, dressing for success and personal branding.